Brain (musician): Composing

 The two created a stock music album called "Eclectic Cinema" alongside former Guns N' Roses guitarist Paul Tobias, and Guns N' Roses and Buckethead collaborator Pete Scaturro.
 Mantia has also worked with Tobias on several other stock music tracks.

 The duo performed at the halftime show of a Houston Rockets basketball game on November 10, 2017, performing remixes of "Sorry" and "If the World" from Chinese Democracy, and a cover of KISS's "Do You Love Me?" from Destroyer.

+Personal life

+As of 2022, Mantia was living in his hometown Cupertino with a daughter.

 Equipment

 Information sourced from "Bryan Mantia's Drum setup".